bkavlak/gisgpu_docker/README.md

 # gisGPU_docker
-Docker GPU Computing Container for GIS and Remote Sensing Applications
+Docker GPU Computing Container for GIS and Remote Sensing Applications.
+This container is based on Python 3.6

+You can add desired packages to the Dockerfile below the ``` pip3 install``` part in case you need.

 BUILD IMAGE
 ```